Development of professional competencies: levels, methods and models. Definition of competencies

 conclusions

-Competences can be defined in different ways, but most models are now based on behavioral indicators.
-Clarity is important in defining the competency model in relation to a particular situation.
-This clarity can be achieved by defining the goals for which the developed competency model will be used.
+Competencies can be defined in different ways, but most models are now based on behavioral indicators.
+Clarity in defining the competency model in relation to a specific situation is important.
+This clarity can be achieved by defining the goals to achieve which the developed competency model will be used.

-For ease of use of the competency model itself, it should be extremely simple.
-Many successful companies find it easier to apply a generic competency model with clear instructions to model users than to try to build a model that captures the requirements needed to perform all tasks and all roles.
+To make the competency model itself easy to use, it should be extremely simple.
+Many successful companies find that it is easier to apply a general competency model with clear instructions to the model's users than to try to construct a model that covers the requirements needed to perform all tasks and all roles.

-Competencies should contain a set of standards that can be applied to a wide range of activities related to personnel management.
-In order for personnel management to be effective, it is necessary:
+Competencies should contain a set of standards that can be applied to a wide range of HR activities.
+For personnel management to be effective, it is necessary:

-- a clear and well-organized process of activity
+- clearly and precisely organized process of activity

 - experienced users.

-Competences can increase the effectiveness of people management activities in a company, but competencies alone do not guarantee the effectiveness of management.
+Competencies can improve the effectiveness of people management activities in a company, but competencies themselves do not guarantee effective management.

-The quality of a competency model has a significant impact on the ease and durability of its application.
-A well-designed competency model is characterized by:
+The quality of a competency model has a significant impact on the ease and durability of its use.
+A well-developed competency model is distinguished by:

 Whatever the purpose of introducing a competency model, the model itself should relate to:

-- to the current and future state, which is covered by the adopted model
+- to the current and future state covered by the adopted model

-- to modern and perspective interests of the company.
+- to the modern and future interests of the company.

-Following these requirements will result (albeit without guarantee) in the creation of a model that is valid for all to whom the model will apply.
+Following these requirements will lead (albeit without guarantee) to the creation of a model that is fair for everyone to whom the model applies.
 Potential sources of inequity should also be considered when creating a competency model, and high standards of behavior should be included in the model to ensure:

 Justice